Updated: Nov 27, 2020

-I can confidently say that, besides the daily routine and stressful portions of it, for the most part I am a joyful person.
-However, during the last couple of days I have been a complete hot mess!
+I can confidently say that, besides the daily routine and stressful parts of life, I am a joyful person for the most part.
+However, during the last couple of days, I have been a complete, hot mess!

-I take pride in myself for being the kind of person in which friends tend to turn to when it comes to opening up and asking for advice.
-In general, I am pretty good about dealing with my feelings and emotions (except for when something or someone pisses me off.
+I take pride in being the kind of person who friends tend to turn to when it comes to asking for advice.
+In general, I am pretty good about dealing with my feelings and emotions.
+(Well, except for when something or someone pisses me off.
 Then, forget about it!
 In those circumstances I really have no concept of emotional intelligence.
 Yet, I promise I am working on it!)

 To my surprise, I completely lost it this past week.
-Since I witnessed my dad fight cancer and finally realized it was, indeed, a lost battle while he was still here, I haven't experienced something similar.
-I vividly recall that evening in the fall of 2003 when I went out with one of my brothers and a couple of friends to a night club to try to have a good time, following one of my dads wishes, which was for me not to stop living my life because of what he was going through.
-He wanted me to be happy.
-At least to try in the midst of all that was going on.
+Since I witnessed my dad fight cancer and realized it was, indeed, a losing battle, I haven't experienced something similar.
+I vividly recall that evening in the fall of 2003 when I went out with one of my brothers and a couple of friends to a night club to try to have a good time; one of my dad’s wishes—for me not to stop living my life because of what he was going through.
+He wanted me to at least to try be happy in the midst of all that was going on.

-Although I tried, leaving the pain and thoughts that constantly haunted my mind was a pretty difficult thing to do.
-Nearly impossible to be more precise.
-That night, I stepped out of my house as I carried the weight of the world on my shoulders and the heaviness of a sore heart, as I was already accustomed to.
+Although I tried, leaving behind the pain that constantly haunted me was a pretty difficult thing to do.
+Nearly impossible.
+As I stepped out of my house that night, I carried the weight of the world on my shoulders and the heaviness of an aching heart in my chest.

-As the night went on, at a point, I decided to sit down for a bit and found a bar stool placed right by the window to get some fresh air.
-There, I stared at the trees, watching them as they softly moved as if they were dancing to the sound of the wind.
-Behind the beautiful green leaves I was able to see the moonlight shining.
+As the night went on, I decided to sit down for a bit and found a barstool right by the window to get some fresh air.
+There, I stared at the trees, watching them softly move as if they were dancing to the sound of the wind.
+Behind the beautiful green leaves, I was able to see the moonlight shining.
 As I witnessed that graceful display of nature, an unannounced thought came into my head:

 "MY DAD IS GOING TO DIE!!!"

-Immediately, I started to cry uncontrollably.
-For a moment, it felt like there was no music; no lights flashing.
+I immediately started to cry uncontrollably.
+For a moment, it felt like there was no music, no flashing lights.
 As I lowered my head, my brother and friends hugged me in an attempt to console me.
 It was no use.
-So they escorted me out and we left.
+So, we left.
 Not much could be said.

-Approximately eight years later, when my grandmother passed away, I didn't take the time to grieve since two days prior to that Christmas Eve, when I received the sad news, I had found out I was six weeks pregnant.
-In fact, I din't allow myself to mourn.
+Approximately eight years later when my grandmother passed away on Christmas Eve, I didn't take the time to grieve.
+Two days before receiving the sad news, I had found out I was six weeks pregnant.
+I didn't allow myself to mourn.
 I did my best just to not think about it and try to focus on what God was giving to me, instead of what was being taken away.

-It wasn't until two years ago when while standing in the line at Lowe's while purchasing a couple of items for my business that I found out that one of the run club members had just passed after being involved in a tragic accident while riding his bicycle.
-There, as I paid the cashier I started to cry, but tried very hard, once I arrived at home, to calm myself down since I didn't want to make my daughter to be concerned, which at that point was inevitable, but it was more of a matter of damage control.
+It wasn't until two years ago while standing in line at Lowe's that I found out one of my run club members had been involved in a fatal accident.
+As I paid the cashier, I started to cry.
+Once I arrived at home, I tried very hard to calm myself down since I didn't want to upset my daughter.

-Just last month, I wrote a post about how a single decision can bring lifetime changes (https://kleinnanda.wixsite.com/thenandakleinjournal/post/when-one-decision-brings-lifetime-changes) sharing my own experience and how moving to a new place has made me so much happier.
-Nonetheless, amongst my close friends I have always been the person who makes the decision to depart.
-Looking into retrospect, I had never thought about the subject into my friends perspectives and how it must have felt to be "left behind".
+Just last month, I wrote a post about how a single decision can bring lifetime changes (https://kleinnanda.wixsite.com/thenandakleinjournal/post/when-one-decision-brings-lifetime-changes), sharing how moving to a new place made me so much happier.
+Nonetheless, among my close friends, I have always been the person who makes the decision to depart.
+In retrospect, I had never thought about my friends’ perspectives and how it must have felt to be "left behind."

-Now, for the first time in my life I was put into the position to understand how it feels when someone dear to me makes the decision of leaving to start a new chapter somewhere else.
+For the first time in my life, I started to understand how it feels when someone dear leaves to start a new chapter somewhere else.
 To me, the news came as unexpected!
-Since I moved to Miami, about five years ago, I was lucky enough to have met great people and blessed with amazing friends who became family to me.
+Since I moved to Miami about five years ago, I was lucky enough to have met great people and blessed with amazing friends who became like family to me.

-Before I met them going to Brazil always felt like I was going home, because that's where my friends were.
-Once I became closer to so many of the folks from Miami, for the first time in eight years living abroad I started to feel like I was finally home.
-Just the fact that a great deal of us came from other countries and states always made me feel like Miami was the city to come to, not to move out of.
-But as I said myself, sometimes we just have to make changes, and that's exactly what this dear obnoxious friend of mine is doing.
+Brazil always felt like home, because that's where my friends were.
+Once I became closer to so many of the folks in Miami, for the first time in eight years living abroad, I started to feel like I was finally home.
+Just the fact that many of us came from other places always made me feel like Miami was the city to come to, not to move from.
+But as I said myself, sometimes we just have to make changes, and that's exactly what a dear, obnoxious friend of mine is doing.

-"Goodbye!" said everyone else while kissing and hugging each other, including me.
+"Goodbye!" said everyone else while kissing and hugging each other.